 The final rule established a stricter regulatory capital framework that requires banking organizations to hold more and higher-quality capital to act as a financial cushion to absorb losses and help banking organizations better withstand periods of financial stress.
 The final rule increased capital ratios for all banking organizations and introduced a "capital conservation buffer" which is in addition to each capital ratio.
 If a banking organization dips into its capital conservation buffer, it may be restricted in its ability to pay dividends and discretionary bonus payments to its executive officers.
 The final rule assigned a higher risk weight (150%) to exposures that are more than 90 days past due or are on nonaccrual status and to certain commercial real estate facilities that finance the acquisition, development or construction of real property.
 The final rule also required unrealized gains and losses on certain "available-for-sale" securities holdings to be included for purposes of calculating regulatory capital requirements unless a one-time opt-out is exercised.
 We exercised this opt-out right in our March 31, 2015 quarterly financial filing.
-The final rule also included changes in what constitutes regulatory capital, some of which are subject to a two-year transition period.
+The final rule also included changes in what constitutes regulatory capital.
 These changes included the phasing-out of certain instruments as qualifying capital.
 In addition, Tier 2 capital is no longer limited to the amount of Tier 1 capital included in total capital.
-Mortgage servicing rights, certain deferred tax assets and investments in unconsolidated subsidiaries over designated percentages of common stock are required to be deducted from capital, subject to a two-year transition period.
+Mortgage servicing rights, certain deferred tax assets and investments in unconsolidated subsidiaries over designated percentages of common stock are required to be deducted from capital.

 The final rule became effective for us on January 1, 2015.
-As of December 31, 2018, we met all of these new requirements, including the full capital conservation buffer.
+As of December 31, 2019, we met all of these capital requirements, including the full capital conservation buffer.